Bonelab/bonelab-website/_posts/2024-08-20-bmd-to-strength-relationship.md

 Exploring the relationship between BMD and bone strength: can microarchitecture break the link?

-There is a strong relationship between bone mineral density (BMD) and bone strength, however that relationship breaks down when bone microarchitecture is affected.
+There is a strong relationship between bone mineral density (BMD) and bone strength; however, that relationship breaks down when bone microarchitecture is affected.
 It is difficult to know the relative contributions of BMD and bone microarchitecture to estimated bone strength.
 But, with our TBONE project we have a unique opportunity to find a relationship between BMD and strength